Business people are humans too – here are our tips to connecting with them through content marketing for B2B

 Know your audience

-Just like with B2C marketing, you need to zero in on who you’re talking to, understand what they’re going to find valuable and then deliver on it.
+Just like with B2C marketing, you need to zero in on who you’re talking to, understand what they’re going to find valuable and then deliver on it – content marketing for B2B businesses is no different.
 According to the Content Marketing Institute, 88% of the top content marketing performers put audience needs over their sales messages.
-It’s crucial that you truly understand your audience, so you can make everything about them – from the messages you send, their level of complexity and where your content appears, to the flow, language and tone you use.
+So, it’s crucial that you truly understand your audience, so you can make everything about them – from the messages you send, their level of complexity and where your content appears, to the flow, language and tone you use.

 Try: sitting down to really think about who you’re targeting, what they care about and what pain they’re trying to solve.